rogercodesblog/CRUD-MVC-Basics/README.md

     <img src="/Screenshots/Home-Empty.png">
 </p>

-<p align="left">By clicking the 'Add new contact' in the home page, you'll be redirected to a page where you can create one.</p>
+<p align="left">By clicking the 'Add new contact' button in the home page, you'll be redirected to a page where you can create one.</p>

 <p align="center">
     <img src="/Screenshots/Create.png">
 </p>

-<p align="left">This forms contains validations that were set on the contact model (./Models/Contact.cs).</p>
+<p align="left">This forms contains validations that were set on the contact model (./Models/Contact.cs) using Data Annotations.</p>

 <p align="center">
     <img src="/Screenshots/Create-Validations.png">